 - Flash backs

 Unless the trauma is treated, it is unlikely to go away by itself yet many do not seek help from a health professional because it feels too uncomfortable to recount the very thing they don’t want to think about.
 Someone suffering from trauma will be an expert at avoiding situations, people, places, sounds and smells that in any way reminds them of their traumatic memory and this will have had a huge impact on their quality of life.
 Their life shrinks.

 Luckily there are ways to treat trauma/PTSD which does not mean you have to relive and talk about the trauma memory and risk re-traumatisation.
 The Rewind Method that I use in my practice, developed by Dr. David Muss, actually advocate that the practitioner (me) does not have to know what happened to you AT ALL.
 Treatment still carry over 90% success rate which you can read more about here.
 The treatment can be done face to face or via zoom and can be done in one or two sessions unless there is a complex trauma memory where it may take a bit longer.

-I offer a free 30 minute consultation over the phone where we can have a chat about your particular situation and answer any questions you may have about trauma treatment and how it could work for you.
+I offer a free 20-minute consultation over the phone where we can have a chat about your particular situation and answer any questions you may have about solution-focused hypnotherapy and how it could work for you.
 Just fill in your details below and pick a date and time that suits you.